Bees

 Shape: Stout, oval-shaped body with a fuzzy thorax, thin antennae, 6 legs, and 2 pairs of wings

-Legs: 6 thick, fuzzy, black legs
+Legs: 6 legs; black and fuzzy

 Antennae: Thin, elbowed antennae